Programs & Services

 PRESCRIPTION ASSISTANCE PROGRAM*Vouchers are available to pay for much needed emergency medications for children whose families are of low income and without prescription coverage.
 Healthcare professionals at local schools, emergency rooms, pediatric offices and clinics help to distribute our vouchers, which are exchanged for medication(s) at participating Walgreens pharmacies.

-THE PPF CHALLENGE SCHOLARSHIP, THE MICHELLE EVERS MEMORIAL SCHOLARSHIP AND THE MARLEY JEAN ROTHER MEMORIAL SCHOLARSHIPPPF rewards scholastic success over adversity by providing three different higher education scholarships to encourage high school seniors who have significant adversity to overcome.
+THE PPF CHALLENGE SCHOLARSHIP AND THE MICHELLE EVERS MEMORIAL SCHOLARSHIPPPF rewards scholastic success over adversity by providing two different higher education scholarships to encourage high school seniors who have significant adversity to overcome.

-1. “The Pasco Pediatric Foundation Challenge Scholarship” and “The Marley Jean Rother Memorial Scholarship” are specifically geared to encourage high school seniors as they pursue a higher education at a college or university.
+1. “The Pasco Pediatric Foundation Challenge Scholarship” is specifically geared to encourage high school seniors as they pursue a higher education at a college or university.

 2. “The Michelle Evers Memorial Scholarship” is for a high school senior who will be going to a vocational/technical school after high school.